- Last Updated on Friday, 03 July 2015 09:54

-In accordance with the International Civil Aviation Organisation (ICAO) guidelines the Government of India introduced Machine Readable Passports with effect from 26th August 2007.
-All Indian nationals in India and abroad are to be issued Machine Readable Passports.
-In the case of Indian nationals applying from Colombia, Ecuador and Costa Rica, these passports will be printed and issued from India.
+In case of Indian nationals applying from Colombia and Ecuador, the passports will be printed and issued from India.
 The applications for such passports are required to be submitted to the Embassy of India, Bogotá well before the date of expiry of the existing passports for processing by this Embassy and issue of passports by the concerned office of the Government of India in New Delhi.
-Such passports will be issued in India and received by the Embassy for delivery to the applicant concerned.
-The whole process for issuing of a passport may take about a month from the date of application.
+Such passports will be delivered to the applicant concerned on receipt from India.
+It takes about one month for issue of a new passport from the date of application.

-In emergency cases, however, the Embassy of India, Bogotá would be able to issue a hand- written short validity passport for one year for immediate travel to India only and the individual would then be required to apply for a Machine Readable Passport immediately on completion of the emergency journey to the Embassy of India, Bogotá.
+In emergency cases, however, the Embassy of India, Bogotá would be able to issue a hand-written short validity passport for one year for immediate travel to India only and the individual would be required to apply for a Machine Readable Passport immediately on arrival in India.
 The fees for the emergency passport (as for issue of a new passport) would be charged in such cases in addition to the normal passport fees for the Machine Readable Passport.
 Such short validity passport will not be extendable and only a Machine Readable Passport can be issued from India in replacement.
 All Indian nationals are advised to apply for a Machine Readable Passport as required well in time.

-The application forms as available on the website of the Embassy can be used for making passport applications.
-Dimensions of photographs required for Machine Readable Passports will be 3.5 cm. x 3.5 cms. with a light background.
+The application forms as available on the website of the Embassy can be used for submitting passport applications.
+Dimensions of photographs required for Machine Readable Passports are 3.5 cm. x 3.5 cm (square shape) with a light background.
 Photos not meeting this specification will not be accepted.
 Applicant should put his/her signature in Black ink at the box specified on top of the front page of the application form.